Research Ethics Policy

 The full REB shall prepare and maintain minutes including decisions, the reasons for them, and any dissents.

-The Office of the Associate Vice-President Research shall store a copy of all records and minutes in order to facilitate internal or external audits or reconsiderations or appeals.
+The Office of Research Ethics shall store a copy of all records and minutes in order to facilitate internal or external audits or reconsiderations or appeals.

 I. Requirement for Free and Informed Consent

-The Tri-Council Policy Statement underscores the great importance of free and informed consent in ethical research involving human subjects.
+TCPS 2underscores the great importance of free and informed consent in ethical research involving humans.

-Research governed under this RRU policy may begin only when prospective subjects (or authorized third parties) have been given an opportunity to provide free and informed consent about their participation.
-The research must make clear to the subject the opportunity to withdraw at any point in the research study.
+Research governed under this RRU policy may begin only when prospective participants (or authorized third parties) have been given an opportunity to provide free and informed consent about their participation.
+The research must make clear to the participant the opportunity to withdraw at any point in the research study.
 Free and informed consent is to be given voluntarily without undue influence.

 Ordinarily, free and informed consent will be given in writing.
-See sample of Informed consent form attached to the Request for Ethical Review form.
-Where informed consent in writing is not culturally appropriate, or where there are other good reasons for not obtaining written consent, the researcher must document the alternative procedures used to indicate free and informed consent.
+Where informed consent in writing is not appropriate, or where there are other good reasons for not obtaining written consent, the researcher must document the alternative procedures used to indicate free and informed consent.

-The requirement to obtain informed consent may be waived or modified with research in which the following conditions can be documented (in accordance with the Tri-Council Policy Statement):
+The requirement to obtain informed consent may be waived or modified with research in which the following conditions can be documented (in accordance with TCPS 2):

-- The waiver or alteration is unlikely to affect the welfare of the subjects;
+- The waiver or alteration is unlikely to affect the welfare of participants;

 - The research involves no more than minimal risk;